wiktorkoscielny/magento-catalog/README.md

 ## Describtion

-Firstly I created "ScandiTest" module then added a new simple product with a migration path due to the task guidelines and following instructions from the Notion platform.
+Firstly I created "ScandiTest" module then added a new simple product with a migration patch due to the task guidelines and following instructions from the Notion platform.